v2sCollections/City-of-Dreams/README.md

 ⛔ It Is important that you read the following guide to fully understand everything clearly.

-You can have a look at some of the mod previews > [HERE](https://github.com/MRGHIA88V2/City-of-Dreams/blob/main/Mod%20Previews.md)
+You can have a look at some of the mod GIF previews > [HERE](https://gifyu.com/album/098)

 And check out the gallery at the top of this page for videos by some of the mod authors showcased in this collection.